 The soil and climate make Hawaii an ideal location to grow any number of crops.
 Early Polynesian settlers brought with them plants like sugarcane, taro, banana, bamboo, coconuts, mountain apples and breadfruit, just to name a few, and saw their agriculture thrive.
 Combining these fruits and vegetables with chicken, pigs and other animals, Native Hawaiians established a self-sufficient society for many centuries.

 After Western contact in the late 18th Century, it was the ability to move vast amounts of water to formerly arid locations and the steady supply of cheap foreign labor from Asia that transformed the islands into a hospitable home for sugarcane and pineapple plantations.
-Sugar was first exported in the 1830s, and Hawaiian Commercial and Sugar Co., a division of Alexander and Baldwin, is the last remaining sugar plantation today.
+Sugar was first exported in the 1830s, and Hawaiian Commercial and Sugar Co., a division of Alexander and Baldwin, operated the last remaining sugar plantation until 2016 when it, too, shut down.

 In recent decades, Hawaii underwent a rapid transformation as many pineapple canneries and farms and sugar producers closed their doors or converted their operations.
 Today, Hawaii has turned to smaller and more exotic fruit and vegetable farming.
 In 2013, 7,000 farms were operating, up from only 3,700 in 1954.
 They produce more than 40 crops, up from 28 in 1954.
 Hawaii is still the only U.S. state that produces coffee, and is, after Australia, the second-largest producer of macadamia nuts in the world.